Learn more about the application form

 Submission of attachments after the deadline

 The Research Council does not accept late submission of attachments.
-Transcripts issued after the application deadline and confirmation of completed defence of a doctoral dissertation are the only documents that may be submitted after the grant application deadline.
-These should be sent by email to email@example.com, and should be marked with the name of the responsible application officer, the project number, project title and name of the project manager.
+Transcripts issued after the application deadline and confirmation of the completed doctoral dissertation defense are the only documents that may be submitted after the grant application deadline.
+These should be sent by email to email@example.com and marked with the name of the responsible application officer, the project number, the project title, and the project manager's name.

 The project description must not exceed the length limits set for the application type.

-As a rule, you will need to use the project description template provided with the call for proposals.
+As a rule, you must use the project description template provided with the call for proposals.
 The template contains guidelines for writing the project description.

-Before you upload your project description into the application form, you will need to convert it to PDF format.
+Before you upload your project description into the application form, you must convert it to PDF format.